Complete the "Multi-Market Stock Trading Tests" exercise. Instructions are given below.

 B) How many total possible scenarios exist for this System Under Test? ____________

-(This information is available by hovering on the (i) icon on the "Create Tests" screen).
+(This information is available by hovering on the (i) icon on the "Scenarios" screen).

 C) Using the Matrix Chart, how many 2-way tests are required to achieve coverage of 85% of the Value pairs? ____________

-D) Using the Matrix Chart to identify it and list at least one pair of values that gets tested for the first time in test number 50 ____________
+D) Using the Matrix Chart, identify at least one pair of values that gets tested for the first time in test number 50 ____________

-2) Create a set of 3-way tests with the existing inputs:
+2) Create a set of 3-way tests with the existing parameters & values: